infrafast/piwebpool/README.md

     php5-gd                     :image png generation
     ssmtp                       :email notification
-    anacron                     :hourly execution of tasks (used by pump scheduler) php-pear,php5dev and pecl   :compilation of lua for php lua5.1,liblua5.1            :lua script execution engine (also include liblua5.1-dev which include the "include" necessary to compile) phpserial.php               :patched with if ($this->_exec("stty") === 0) { changed to if ($this->_exec("stty --version") === 0) {
+    anacron                     :hourly execution of tasks (used by pump scheduler) php-pear,php5dev,pecl      :compilation of lua for php
+    lua5.1,liblua5.1            :lua script execution engine (also include liblua5.1-dev which include the "include" necessary to compile) phpserial.php               :patched with if ($this->_exec("stty") === 0) { changed to if ($this->_exec("stty --version") === 0) {
     tablegear                   :dynamic modified and displayed tables